FOUNDER, EXECUTIVE DIRECTOR

 DIRECTOR OF FUNDRAISING AND SPECIAL EVENTS

 Judy Roberts, while experienced with many years and in many types of business, sales and marketing, has been a professional musician for almost 4 decades.
 With degrees in business, it was a 2006 lung cancer (non-smoker) diagnosis that sparked her actions to merge her business acumen and contacts in the music industry to deploy the powers of each to the benefit of cancer research and it’s fundraising functions.
+Judy serves as Executive Director for the non-profit Creative Arts as a Global Resource (CAGR), a project of the International Council for Caring Communities in collaboration with the United Nations.

 Judy lives in the Boston area with her son and works in concert promotion locally and regionally.
 Her music performance experience is in classical, but her music work is in the jazz genre working with many nationally known artists.
 Her commitment to GITC is symmetrical to her loyalty to merging music with medicine: inculcating music into various medical settings and events to benefit others, change the “tone” of environments, and with gratefulness, make an impact on many…..

-DIRECTOR AT LARGE, COUNSEL TO THE BOARD
+DIRECTOR AT LARGE, GENERAL COUNSEL